offensive-packaging/documentation/lvm2/index.md

  --force | -f 0|1>
        Force option for other commands.
  --kill | -k <vgname>
-       Kill access to the VG when sanlock cannot renew lease.
+       Kill access to the VG locks are lost (see lvmlockctl_kill_command).
  --drop | -r <vgname>
        Clear locks for the VG when it is unused after kill (-k).
  --gl-enable | -E <vgname>